luminus-framework/luminus/resources/public/md/routes.md

 </form>
 ```

-Any POST requests that do not contain the token will be rejected by the middleware.
+POST requests that do not contain the token will be rejected by the middleware.
 The server will
 respond with a 403 error saying "Invalid anti-forgery token".